mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /81-Frappe_Fields.md

 #### 10. Check
 **Purpose**: Boolean checkbox (True/False, 1/0)

+**What it is:** Check field is a boolean field that stores either 0 (unchecked/false) or 1 (checked/true).
+It displays as a checkbox in forms.

 **Properties**:
 - `default`: Default value (`"0"` or `"1"`)
 - Must be 0 or 1